M20190649/master-thesis-code/README.md

 | enableRerouting | Boolean | - | `true` | Determines if vehicles should be rerouted |
 | dynamicRerouting | Boolean | - | `true` | Determines if vehicles should be rerouted at insertion or dynamically when they approach an air pollution zone |
 | dynamicReroutingDistance | Boolean | - | `true` | Determines the distance to the zones when vehicles should be dynamically rerouted

+## Known Errors

+* `RuntimeError: b'no arguments in initialization list'`

+  This can occur when running the analysis.py or analysis.ipynb.
+Try to solve this issue with one of the solutions mentioned [here](https://github.com/pyproj4/pyproj/issues/134)